 There is no shortage of ‘unboxing’ videos online, and there is no reason that you can’t get your customers to send you an unboxing video.

 The best way to get user-generated videos is to incentivize your customers to shoot a video and upload it to YouTube or send it to you.
-Remember, videos add content to the online shopping experience and heavily influences purchases and conversions.
+Remember, videos add content to the online shopping experience and heavily influence purchases and conversions.

 - Make sure your packaging asks for a video review.
 The best time to get an unboxing review is when the person is with your package